 "Searching for a Bright Line: The First Year of the Trump Presidency" (Co-authored with John Carey, Brendan Nyhan, Mitchell Sanders, and Susan Stokes, Under review) Is American democracy under threat?
 The question is more prominent in political debate now than at any time in recent memory.
 Yet there is also widespread recognition that democracy is multifaceted and that backsliding, when it occurs, tends to be piecemeal.
 We provide original data from surveys of political science experts and of the general public, conducted during the first year of the Trump presidency, on democratic priorities and on assessments of democratic performance.
 We draw on a theory of how politicians may transgress limits on their authority, and under what conditions constraints are self-enforcing.
 We connect the theory to our survey data in an effort to identify potential areas of agreement on democratic principles and whether they have been violated.
 We find that there is substantial agreement about democratic priorities, but that polarization between Trump supporters and opponents presents a serious obstacle to any social consensus regarding violations.

+"Presidential Crises in Contemporary Latin America" (Working paper 2018) Strong presidents beget weak institutions.
+This familiar paradox runs throughout this essay: The more formal powers are allocated to president, the more incentives opponents face to ignore fixed terms and deploy constitutional mechanisms for early removal.
+At the most basic level, the fact that impeachment in contemporary Latin America has been at least seriously attempted in about a third of all administrations suggests that the rule of law is not operating optimally.
+At least some legislatures are likely over-using their powers for partisan gain; others may well be under-using it for the very same purpose.
+Although problems of partial observability can never be fully resolved, the political logic of selective non-compliance explored in this essay bolsters our ability to understand why, when, and where fixed presidential terms fail.
 Institutions on the Edge: Inter-Branch Crises in Latin America (Cambridge University Press, 2017) Institutional instability pervades the developing world.
 Examining contemporary Latin America, Institutions on the Edge develops and tests a novel argument to explain why institutional crises emerge, spread, and repeat in some countries, but no in others.
 The book draws on formal bargaining theories developed in the conflict literature to offer the first unified micro-level account of inter-branch crises.
 In so doing, I show that concentrating power in the executive branch not only fuels presidential crises under divided government, but also triggers broader constitutional crises that cascade on to the legislature and the judiciary.
 Along the way, the book highlights the importance of public opinion and mass protests, and elucidates the conditions under which divided government matters for institutional instability.
 For ICLA Dataset, click here.

 "Judicial Manipulation in Latin America"(Submitted for Oxford Handbook of Constitutional Law in Latin America, Under Review ) Judicial manipulation is antithetical to judicial independence, limited government, and the rule of law.
 Whereas much attention has been focused on how Latin American judges respond to constraints on their independence, far less is understood about the calculus of manipulation itself.
 From broader statements about the nature of delegative democracy to standard separation of powers models of court-executive relations, most scholars simply take as their starting point the view that judges in the region are subject to manipulation.
 And, yet, not all leaders in Latin America seek to control the judiciary.
 Courts have been routinely reshuffled in places like Argentina, Venezuela, Peru and Bolivia, but have been allowed to remain relatively independent in Uruguay, Costa Rica, and Brazil.
 This paper systematically describes this variation and explores a novel explanation for it.